rhythm-04/E-comm-Project/README.md

 1. Install the required packages as mentioned in the "Getting Started" section.

-2. Run the Python script:
+2. Run the Python script to scrape data and store it in the SQL database:
 ```
 python e_commerce_scraper.py
 ```

 Follow the on-screen prompts to provide the search query and the number of pages to scrape for both Amazon and Flipkart.

-The scraped data will be stored in CSV files with the search query as the filename.
+The scraped and cleaned data will be stored in the SQL database and the same SQL database will be connected to Power BI for further visualizations.

 ## Future Enhancements

-The future plans for this project include:
+The project is continuously evolving, with ongoing work in the following areas:

-- Establishing a SQL database using PostgreSQL and Psycopg2 to store the scraped and cleaned data.
+- Establishing a PostgreSQL database to store scraped and cleaned data has been successfully completed.
-- Building data visualizations and dashboards using Power BI to provide insights into the e-commerce data.
+- The next phase of the project involves data visualization using Power BI.
+The PostgreSQL database is connected to Power BI to create interactive dashboards and visualizations, enabling in-depth analysis of the e-commerce data.
-- Using Machine Learning to choose the optimum product for the person according to the requirements.
+- In addition to data visualization, the project aims to explore machine-learning techniques for personalized product recommendations based on user preferences.

-Stay tuned for updates and improvements!
+Stay tuned for more updates as the project progresses, and new insights are gained through data visualization and analysis!

 ## License